CoLA-Flow Policy: Temporally Coherent Imitation Learning via Continuous Latent Action Flow Matching for Robotic Manipulation: CONCLUSION

-Despite its effectiveness, the current system adopts relatively lightweight multimodal fusion and does not explicitly model complex contact dynamics.
-Future work will explore richer multimodal representations and contact-aware latent dynamics to extend CoLA-Flow Policy toward more challenging contact-rich manipulation.
+The current system still uses lightweight multimodal fusion and does not explicitly model complex contact dynamics.
+Future work will explore richer multimodal representations and contact-aware latent dynamics for more challenging contact-rich manipulation.